visit-dav/visit/src/doc/building_visit/BuildingOnMac/Setup.rst

           path: /path/to/VisIt.dmg

 That means only that the file uploaded successfully.
-The notarization will not necessarily complete right a way.
+The notarization will not necessarily complete right away.
 You can check progress on the notarization by the following command ::

         xcrun notarytool info --apple-id APPLE_ID --keychain-profile APP_PASSWORD --team-id TEAM_ID SUBMISSION_ID